JukkoInc/jukko-ios-sdk/README.md

 When ads presentation is finished, completion block will be executed on caller's thread.
 It will contain `ShowAdResult` object with the following information:

-1. `reason`: reason why ad was closed.
+1. `reason`: Reason why ad was closed.
 Possible variants are:
     * `closedByUser`: Ad view was closed by user interactions.
-    * `timeout`: Api servers were unresponsive.
+    * `timeout`: API servers were unresponsive.
     * `frequencyCapping`: `showAd()` called before frequency capping timeout ended.
     * `error`: Unspecified error.
 Look at the `message` field for description.
     * `networkConnectivity`: Network connectivity problems.
-2. `message`: string containing an extended description of reason.
+2. `message`: String containing an extended description of reason.
-3. `events`: list of events that happened with Ad activity.
-May be null.
+3. `events`: List of events that happened with ad activity.
+May be empty.
 Each event contains:
     * `timestamp` of the event (uses current timezone).
     * `adEvent` type of event.
 Possible variants:
         * `launch`: Ad activity opened.
         * `adShown`: Ad was shown to user.
-        * `adUrlOpened`: user clicked on url, that opened in external browser.
+        * `adUrlOpened`: User clicked on url, that opened in external browser.
         * `close`: Ad activity closed.

 ## Frequency capping

-Jukko SDK allows a developer to set frequency capping for ads.
+The Jukko SDK allows a developer to set frequency capping for ads.
 It counts the time since the last time when an ad was closed and ignores `showAd()` calls until frequency capping period ends.
 Frequency capping can be changed using:

 * Swift & Objective-C: